-Deaf Child Worldwide is working in partnership with Sign Health Uganda to develop the Birds and the Bees project.
+Deaf Child Worldwide is working in partnership with Sign Health Uganda and Uganda National Association of the Deaf (UNAD) to develop the Birds and the Bees project.
 The project will use a peer educator approach to teach deaf young people about issues such as sexual and reproductive health, so that they in turn can give advice, counselling and training to other deaf young people.